Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 #### <!-- md:feature Blocklists -->

-CSF allows you to manage **blocklists**, which are lists of IP addresses that should be denied access to your server.
-Blocklists can come from official CSF sources or from third-party vendors, and they help automate the process of blocking potentially harmful traffic.
+[Blocklists](../usage/blocklists.md) in CSF allow you to manage lists of IP addresses that should be denied access to your server.
+Blocklists can come from official CSF sources, or from third-party vendors.
+They help automate the process of blocking potentially harmful traffic from gaining access to your server.

 Blocklists can be handled in two ways: